Kotlin/KEEP/proposals/statics.md

 [Static extensions on JVM](#static-extensions-on-jvm) section gives one scheme for mangling the name of static extensions so that it is readable nicely on JVM.
 It is not clear-cut decision on which scheme to choose, so here is a larger list of options.
+They vary in the separator that is used (or an absence thereof) and in the order of components.
 As example, we'll show JVM names for the following static extensions:

 ```kotlin
 val Color.static.background: Color       // Color.background